BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 Take the teleporter then go up.

-Masked Individual (No Field)
--   Genesect, Level 88. @ Douse Drive.
-    -   Techno Blast (Water)
-    -   Flash Cannon
-    -   Bug Buzz
-    -   Shift Gear
+!battle(["???",:MASKEDMAN,1])

-Obviously, a fast fire move will do the trick here.
+A fast fire move will do the trick here.

 Head back to the teleporter and talk to the Saki door.

 **Relationship Point Choices**:
 - Kick ass, Saki!
 (Saki +3)
 - Uh...
 Good luck?
-(Saki +/-2)
+(Neutral)

 Put the mannequins into pods... yikes.

 Head up and interact with the monitor thing.
 Then go up and talk to the box thing.
 Then input 7496 into the monitor.
-Talk to Amber then push the red switch at the bottom then go down the newly opened stairs.
+Talk to Amber then push the red switch at the bottom and go down the newly opened stairs.

 **Relationship Point Choices**:
 - It did.
 (Neutral)